unklebonehead/SuperHive-docker/README.md

 # SuperHive-docker
  SuperHive by bambukah in a docker container
+As of 9/11/23 I've got the container to build without error.
+But docker -d -p 80:80 the container will not run.
+I'm guessing it's in my superhive-setup.sh It will build and run without that.
+---

 So far all I've gotten is a successful build with this version.